medleyjs/medley/docs/Hooks.md

 # Hooks

-Hooks allow you to hook into different parts of the request [lifecycle](Lifecycle.md).
+Hooks are functions that run during different parts of the request [lifecycle](Lifecycle.md).
 They provide similar functionality to Express and Koa middleware.

 Hooks can be added with the `app.addHook()` method: